dapr/samples/vscode-dev-setup/README.md

 - Launch a terminal window within VS Code.
 The terminal window will be a BASH shell within the container (unless you have configured it to be something else.)
 - Use a Docker command from the host machine to run BASH in the container.

-This command shows how to launch a container's BASH shell from a host machine BASH terminal:
+This command shows how to launch a container's BASH shell from a host machine terminal:

 ```BASH
 docker exec -it <container name or container ID> /bin/bash